-We currently do not have any plan to make any distribution of earnings/issue any dividends directly or indirectly to our Nevada holding company or pay any cash dividends on our common stock in the foreseeable future because we currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.
+We do not have any present plan to make any distribution of earnings/issue any dividends directly or indirectly to our Nevada holding company or pay any cash dividends on our common stock in the foreseeable future because we currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.

-Cash Flow Analysis for the Three Months Ended March 31, 2023 and 2022
+Cash Flow Analysis for the Three Months Ended March 31, 2024 and 2023

 Cash and cash equivalents represent cash on hand and deposits held at call with banks.
 We consider all highly liquid investments with original maturities of three months or less at the time of purchase to be cash equivalents.
-As of March 31, 2023, we had cash and cash equivalents of approximately US\$1.59 million.
+As of March 31, 2024, we had cash and cash equivalents of approximately US\$0.47 million.